Standard Bank: United Kingdom

-Isle of Man

-Standard Bank has operations in the Isle of Man.

-Jersey

-Standard Bank has operations in Jersey.

 Turkey

-Also in August 2007, Standard Bank Group acquired a 67% share of the Turkish bank Dundas Ünlü Securities and now operates in Turkey under the name of Standard Ünlü.
-The Bank sold its shares down to 25% in April 2012 and the Turkish sub was renamed ÜNLÜ & Co. afterwards.
+In August 2007, Standard Bank Group acquired a 67% share of the Turkish bank Dundas Ünlü Securities and now operates in Turkey under the name of Standard Ünlü.
+The bank sold its shares down to 25% in April 2012 and the Turkish sub was renamed ÜNLÜ & Co. afterwards.

 Russia

 On 6 March 2009, Standard Bank announced plans to acquire 33% of Russia's second biggest investment bank, Troika Dialog.
 Troika, which was Russia's oldest brokerage, acquired Standard Bank's Russian banking operation, and in addition received cash of $200-million in the form of a 'convertible loan'.
 Two executives of Standard Bank joined Troika's six-member board.

 In March 2011, Sberbank, number one bank in Russia by the size of capital and assets, bought Troika Dialog and paid Standard Bank $372 million for its 36.4% stake in Troika.